SystemsCyber/TruckCapeProjects/SocketCAN/README.md

     - reset (0x06) Resets the designated CAN Interface.
 Equivalent to a down command then an up command.
     - setbitrate (0x07) Changes the designated CAN Interface to the specified bitrate.
 Changing the bitrate is achieved using this command alone instead of combining it with down and up.
     - busload (0x08) Returns the estimated busload percentage of the designated CAN Interface by using can-utils.
-    - rxmsgs (0x09) Returns the number of messages received since the port has been open.
-Will return 0 if no messages received or rxport is down.
+    - rxmsgs (0x09) Returns the number of messages from when the port was opened to when the port was closed.
+Should only be used after using rxoff.
-    - txmsgs (0x10) Returns the number of messages transferred since the port has been open.
-Will return 0 if no messages transferred or txport is down.
+    - txmsgs (0x10) Returns the number of messages transferred from when the port was opened to when the port was closed.
+Should only be used after using txoff.
 * Parameter(s): Variable number of bytes storing parameters associated with command.
 Default is 0 bytes unless specified here.
     - setbitrate: 3 bytes storing the desired bitrate in hexadecimal big-endian format.
     - busload: 3 bytes storing the desired bitrate in hexadecimal big-endian format.